Erimelowo/OpenVR-Dynamic-Resolution/README.md

 cmake --build build --config Release
 ```

-The newly built binary, its dependencies and resources will be in the `ReleaseFiles` directory.
+The newly built binary, its dependencies and resources will be in the `build/release` directory.
+You can delete `imgui.lib` and `lodepng.lib`.

 ## Licensing